Rice University Jewish Studies Lecture Series

 $18 Member | $27 Series Pass

 Lectures will be held at the Evelyn Rubenstein JCC.
-This series is made possible by the Maurice Amado Foundation.
+This series is organized in part by the Program in Jewish Studies at Rice University and is made possible by the Maurice Amado Foundation.

 For more information please contact Nomi Barancik at firstname.lastname@example.org or 713.595.8190.